ecs-vlc/opponency/README.md

   <a href="https://arxiv.org/abs/1910.11086">ArXiv</a> •
   <a href="https://www.svrhm2019.com/">SVRHM</a> •
     <a href="https://neurips.cc/Conferences/2019/Schedule?showEvent=13196">NeurIPS 2019</a> •
-  <a href="#notebooks">Notebooks</a> •
+  <a href="#notebooks">Notebooks</a>
-  <a href="">Citing</a>
 </p>

-# Spatial and Colour Opponency in Anatomically Constrained Deep Networks
+# How Convolutional Neural Network Architecture Biases Learned Opponency and Spectral Tuning

 Ethan Harris ([@ethanwharris](https://github.com/ethanwharris)), Daniela Mihai ([@Ddaniela13](https://github.com/Ddaniela13)) and Jonathon Hare ([@jonhare](https://github.com/jonhare))

 ## About

-This repository contains the code for our paper 'Spatial and Colour Opponency in Anatomically Constrained Deep Networks', accepted to the [NeurIPS 2019](https://neurips.cc/) workshop on [Shared Visual Representations in Humans and Machines (SVRHM)](https://www.svrhm2019.com/).
+This repository contains the code for our paper 'How Convolutional Neural Network Architecture Biases Learned Opponency and Spectral Tuning' and a previous version entitled 'Spatial and Colour Opponency in Anatomically Constrained Deep Networks', accepted to the [NeurIPS 2019](https://neurips.cc/) workshop on [Shared Visual Representations in Humans and Machines (SVRHM)](https://www.svrhm2019.com/).

 ## Notebooks